psybers/benchreq/README.md

-# waspi
+# International Workshop on Automated Specification Inference

-International Workshop on Automated Specification Inference
+This repository contains the website for the International Workshop on Automated Specification Inference.